 People who get IT, shop for it at CDW.
 The company offers about 100,000 information technology products, including notebook and desktop computers, software, printers, servers, storage devices, networking tools, and accessories, under more than 1,000 brands through its retail store at its corporate headquarters and its e-commerce site.
 Top brands include Adobe, Apple, Cisco, Hewlett-Packard, Microsoft, VMware, among others.
-About 55% of its sales come from private businesses, while most of the rest comes from public-sector clients and private businesses.
-Founded in 1984 as Computer Discount Warehouse, CDW went public in mid-2013.
-Private equity firms Madison Dearborn Partners and Providence Equity Partners are its largest shareholders.
+About 55% of its sales come from private businesses, while most of the rest comes from public-sector clients.
+Founded in 1984 as Computer Discount Warehouse, private equity firms Madison Dearborn Partners and Providence Equity Partners are its largest shareholders.

 Sales and Marketing

-The company serves 250,000 small, medium and large business, government, education. and healthcare customers via its own sales force and service delivery teams.
+The company serves 250,000 small, medium and large business, government, education, and healthcare customers via its own sales force and service delivery teams.
 It also markets via online, broadcast, print, social, and other media channels.
 The company targets decision makers, influencers, and the general public through news releases, case studies, media interviews, and speaking opportunities to support these promotional efforts.

-CDW continues to expand its services footprint in the areas of Managed Services, Professional Services, Partner Services, Configuration Services and Warranty Services.
-By adding 120 employees, in 2014 the company was able to expand the services teams it had in 25 markets, while adding new markets to its portfolio.
+Other service lines added in recent years include Managed Services, Professional Services, Partner Services, Configuration Services and Warranty Services.
+By hiring 120 employees in 2014, the company was able to expand the services teams it had in 25 markets, while adding new service markets to its portfolio.

 Mergers and Acquisitions

 In 2014, the company further diversified its revenue streams more into service after acquiring a 35% non-controlling stake in UK-based IT solutions provider Kelway, which has global supply chain relationships that enable it to conduct business in more than 100 countries.